yekupv/MakhambetYakupov-profile-website/README.md

 # Portfolio

 This is my portfolio.

-(The site itself is not three-page, but there are links to my own sites, so we can assume that the site is three-page) First, we are greeted by an inscription with my name and navigation bar with which you can switch between sections.
+First, we are greeted by an inscription with my name and navigation bar with which you can switch between sections.
 <img src ="img/screenshot1.png" alt=" scr1">